teq-niq/pingfed-automation/Setup.md

 <img width="447" alt="start_pingfed" src="https://user-images.githubusercontent.com/14346578/210153941-6f95a083-fcef-49a1-ba47-553bc1f2501f.png">
 Result should look like this:
 <img width="567" alt="start_pingfed_result" src="https://user-images.githubusercontent.com/14346578/210153987-0c61dd67-3979-4893-8dea-cd6da4f9e2be.png">
 Note: Via ant just starting the Ping Federate.
-Also capturing the process id.
+Also capturing the process id in case of windows.
 Ping Federate can also be started by launching: run.bat or run.sh found in bin folder of the Ping Federate.
 #### Use Ping Federate Admin Console first time
 I am using chrome browser.
 Should possibly work well in other browsers too.